-On Black Friday sale I ordered my first VR Headset, an Oculus Go (64GB) for 222.- CHF (about 222 US $), in my opinion a good deal for my first step in the word of virtual Reality.
+On Black Friday sale I ordered my first VR Headset, an Oculus Go (64GB) for 222.- CHF (about 222 US $), in my opinion, a good deal for my first step in the word of Virtual Reality.

 The Oculus Go is a very entry level VR with the benefit that you don’t need an additional Computer.
 The integrated hardware with an Android OS does all the work.
 But this article will not be a review of the Oculus Go as there are many others already available.

-Usually you use your Oculus Go with the apps in the Oculus store, but there is a known trick to load also other Android Apps to the oculus, called “Sideload” and Android application.
-You need to setup your Oculus in Developer mode and then you are able to add APK files to the oculus.
+Usually, you use your Oculus Go with the apps in the Oculus store, but there is a known trick to load also other Android Apps to the Oculus, called “Sideload” and Android application.
+You need to set up your Oculus in Developer mode and then you are able to add APK files to the Oculus.

-“Sideloaded” apps appears in Oculus Tv app in the section “unknown sources”, but unfortunately, I was not able to see the just uploaded Citrix Workspace App.
+“Sideloaded” apps appear in Oculus Tv app in the section “unknown sources”, but unfortunately, I was not able to see the just uploaded Citrix Workspace App.
 I also tried after the installation of the Workspace app to just launch the Oculus Browser and open a Desktop from our companies “Citrix Web Receiver” (Netscaler, Storefront Web):

 After that unsuccessful try to launch a virtual desktop, I tried to play around with sideloading other apps.
 I found out that the app Kodi and ES File Explorer appears in the Oculus Tv app in the section other sources.
 Both applications can be used to see and start other Android apps installed on the System.

-Unfortunately, I didn’t find out how to record the content running in Oculus when a sideloaded app is launched, so I had to trick for the video above, first part is screen recorded, second part is with a camera in the headset …
+Unfortunately, I didn’t find out how to record the content running in Oculus when a sideloaded app is launched, so I had to trick for the video above, the first part is screen recorded, the second part is with a camera in the headset …

 For my tests I used: